-Japanese Anemone Party Dress is a Fall-blooming perennial flower.
-Its frilly pink flowers on tall stems are graceful and stay upright in bad weather.
+Japanese Anemone Party Dress is a charming Fall perennial with frilly pink flowers on tall stems that stay upright in bad weather.
 Blooms September through November.
-A Fall garden beauty!
+Here’s why all Japanese Anemones are Fall favorites for many gardeners.

 When most people think of Fall flowers in the garden, they think of Mums, Black-Eyed Susans and Pansies, followed by vibrant Asters and Goldenrod with some Ornamental Cabbage and Kale mixed in.